On August 19, 1908, Josephine Jacobsen was born in Cobourg, Ontario, Canada. A poet, short story writer, and

 Library from 1979 to 1983.

-Poems (John Hopkins University Press, 1995), The Chinese Insomniacs: New Poems (1981), The Shade-Seller: New
+Jacobsen wrote numerous collections of poetry, including In the Crevice of Time: New and Collected Poems (John Hopkins University Press, 1995); The Chinese Insomniacs: New Poems (University of Pennsylvania Press, 1981); The Shade-Seller: New

 Letters from Goucher College, The College of Notre Dame in Maryland, Townson State University, and Johns

-inducted into The American Academy of Arts and Letters in 1994.
+inducted into the American Academy of Arts and Letters in 1994.

-Josephine Jacobson died July 9, 2003.
+Josephine Jacobson died on July 9, 2003.